The Age of Steel: Recycling Ferrous Scrap

 Recycling Ferrous Scrap

-Steel – which can be found in food cans, household containers, automobiles and office buildings—is the most recycled material in the world.
-Many of the products we see and use every day are made from steel, including containers, cans, automobiles and appliances.
+Steel – which can be found in food cans, household containers, automobiles, machinery, and office buildings—is the most recycled industrial material in the world.
+Many of the products we see and use every day are made from steel, including containers, cans, automobiles, appliances and other types of machinery and equipment.
 The average appliance is 75 percent steel by weight, and most cars are made up of about 65 percent steel and iron.
 Steel falls into the ferrous category of metals.
 In 2012, the U.S. ferrous scrap industry was valued at $30.1 billion, making steel recycling a very profitable industry.

 The steel industry needs scrap to manufacture new steel, ensuring that all steel products contain at least 25 percent recycled content.
-Steel produced from scrap-fed furnaces accounted for almost 60 percent of the total raw steel produced in the U.S. in 2012.
+Steel produced from scrap-fed furnaces and other recycling machines accounted for almost 60 percent of the total raw steel produced in the U.S. in 2012.

 Recycling ferrous scrap has significant environmental and economic benefits.
 Not only is recycling steel more cost-effective than mining virgin ore for new steel, but it also reduces energy consumption, which in turn reduces the amount of greenhouse gases that are released into the air.
 The energy saved by recycling steel reduces the annual energy consumption of the steel manufacturing industry by about 75 percent—enough to power 18 million homes for an entire year.